 Today, my friends say that I’m one of the most optimistic people they know.
 They tell me that talking to me makes them happy, no matter how down is the situation.
 They also say that I am extremely emotionally stable, and that’s because I do not want to ever be an emotional burden to others.

-I need to be the one who is calm and happy when others are down.
+I needed to be the one who is calm and happy when others are down.
 If I ever become emotionally unstable and need others to help me feel better, I feel that I not only failed in my responsibilities, I have become a burden to others.

 My goal in life is to make others successful, and its like a sharp blade through my heart whenever I know I’m being a burden to people instead.